 The letters R-U-S in their name stand for Reliable, Unlimited, and Secure.
 Let's get that out of the way, as some people assume the acronym stands for Russia.
 This 3-year old VPN is actually based on the Commonwealth of Dominica and is therefore not part of the 5/9/14 Eyes Alliance, making it ideal for privacy-conscious individuals.

-Driven by a mission to provide free Internet for everyone, RUSVPN aims to let its users access content, be it websites, games, music, or movies.
 They also promote safety by preventing surveillance and maintaining online anonymity.
 In terms of security, they aim to do this by securing your WiFi, encrypting data, and changing IP addresses.
 These are all stated on RUSVPN's website, but what strikes us the most is their mission to protect their users against price discrimination and marketer's gimmicks.
-In fact, they listed saving on steam purchases (a gaming platform), airline tickets, hotel bookings, car rentals, and torrents as some of the advantages of using RUSVPN.
+In fact, they listed saving on steam purchases (a gaming platform), airline tickets, hotel bookings, and car rentals as some of the advantages of using RUSVPN.
 They even give student discounts!

 Now, savings are great but do RUSVPN deliver when it comes to privacy and security?
 Keep reading to see if this VPN is worth checking out!
 Privacy / Anonymity

 As we have mentioned previously, RUSVPN is headquartered in the Commonwealth of Dominica.
 This island has strict privacy and data protection laws and regulations, making it ideal for VPN providers as they are not obligated to hand over user information upon request.
 If you take a look at RUSVPN's privacy page, it says that "since we do not store logs (records) of the connection, we can not link the request to the client's identity, even if we are legally forced to do this."
 After all, they cannot provide what they do not have, right?